iRustom/Sequential-Signed-Multiplier/README.md

 ## Demo 1
 Dr. Shalan's unisgned multiplier, found in "Lectures 19-21: RTL & ASM Charts" slide 5, was used while designing our circuit.
+The bassic concept of a binary to bcd converter was taken from the double_dabbble article on wikipedia https://en.wikipedia.org/wiki/Double_dabble.

 ### Control Signals:
 - LI => Loads the negative register and shift registers with their values simultaniously.
 It loads a zero to P register when it is High, else it gives the value of P + SHL_Register to register P.